 We have a group specific free-time and policy specific block-time.
 Make your own free-time policy based on these options.

 Policy > NxProxyNxProxy is a remote filtering agent for Windows.
-For more details, read NxProxy and Remote filtering.
+To find out more, read NxProxy and Remote filtering

 Policy > CxBlockCxBlock is a remote filtering agent for Chromebook.
-For more details, read CxBlock for Chromebook filtering.
+To find out more, read CxBlock for Chromebook filtering